sam-pop/ataxxGame-AI/README.md

 It is not allowed to skip moves.

-We will not be able to consider a full game tree.
-Instead, we have build a game tree of a limited length, and decided on a utility function to evaluate how good a board is at the leaf nodes.
+We will not be able to consider a full game tree at this point.
+Instead, we have built a game tree of a limited length, and decided on a utility function to evaluate how good a board is at the leaf nodes.
 The best move is decided using the Minimax algorithm.